Best Construction Collaboration & Project Management Software Tools

 - Convenient integration with Microsoft Office tools

-- A lot of project organization capabilities
+- Many project organization capabilities

 Shortcomings:

-- System menus can be somewhat overcomplicated
+- System menus may be somewhat overcomplicated

-- The interface looks outdated
+- Interface looks outdated

 - Cannot upload drawings for projects